Nividica/ThaumicEnergistics/Features.md

 ###Essentia Transportation
     Import/export essentia in/out the AE network.
     Export essentia in response to suction.
-    --Planned- Export essentia in response to infusion requests.
+    Export essentia in response to infusion requests.

 ###Storage
     Store essentia in digital format using disks.